GarySimons/Gary_Simons/README.md

 ## Overview

-### Please note that the interface for creating, updating and deleting data is on the 'hidden' admin page.
-To access this page please enter *'/admin'* at the end of the url.

 This is a website to **promote me as a full stack web developer**.
 In the future, I shall be able to use it to send to potential employers as a way of **advertising my skills.** It has been built using **template inheritance** which will make it easier to add content as my projects and skills grow.

 The aim of the project is to produce a website using **Flask** and **Python** that allows the use of data stored in a database on **MongoDB**.
 The website has to demonstrate the data storage principles that you should be able to **create, read, update and delete (CRUD)** that data through a user interface.
 For my project, the **user** of that interface will be **me** as the website's owner.

-**I have 'hidden' an admin section**, which can be accessed by **entering **'/admin'** at the end of the url.** This takes you to the **admin page**, from which you can read, add, update or delete the data.
-The data is **displayed to the user** in a panel on the **about page**, using easy to digest **text and progress bars to show skills and skill levels attained**.
-This text and the progress bars are **linked to the MongoDB database** and change when it is edited.

 The site is hosted on **Heroku** as part of the project requirements.